JanBussieck/outcome_resolver/README.md

 ## Usage

-The purpose of this gem is to provide an outcome handling API to clients of service objects that have more associated outcome states that success or failure A jobletter subscription service for example might have many outcomes depending on the user status, session and success or failure of the subscription.
-In this case on might use the outcome resolver API as follow:
+The purpose of this gem is to provide an outcome handling API to clients of service objects than have more associated outcome states that success or failure A jobletter subscription service for example might have many outcomes depending on the user status, session and success or failure of the subscription.
+In this case on might use the outcome resolver API as follows:

 ```ruby